yahoojapan/garm/doc/config-detail.md

 <a id="note"></a>
 #### Note
 - Garm uses the same server certificate for /authn and /authz.
-- If `server.tls.ca_key` is not set, garm will not verify the client certificate of kube-apiserver.
+- If `server.tls.ca` is not set, garm will not verify the client certificate of kube-apiserver.

 ---